 Since 2012, almost all moose observations on the plot have been within the perimeter of the burn (Figure 11).
 Aerial observation suggests the fire burned with various intensities across the plot.
 Regeneration following the blowdown and the fire, is generally well in evidence from the air and contains a strong conifer component.
-A field visit in 2012 indicated aspen sprouts in burned areas were $\geq 2m$ in some cases (E. Anoszko, University of Minnesota personal communication).
+A field visit in 2012 indicated aspen sprouts in burned areas were ≥ 2 feet in some cases (E. Anoszko, University of Minnesota personal communication).
 The topography of the plot is relatively rugged.

-In 2015, 3 moose (corrected estimate = 4) were observed on plot 309, part of the Kekspider Rx Fire (Figure 12).
-Plot 309 ranked below the average of 7.5 and the median of 5 moose observed per plot in 2015.
+In 2016, 10 moose (corrected estimate = 18) were observed on plot 309, part of the Kekspider Rx Fire (Figure 12).
+Plot 309 ranked above the average of 9.7 and the median of 5.5 moose observed per plot in 2016.
+For the years 2012-2016, plot 309 has been in the top half of plots for numbers of moose observed twice and in the lower half 3 times.